 PythonPackagingPolicy.set_resource_handling_mode() is just a convenience method for manipulating a collection of attributes on PythonPackagingPolicy instances.
 If you don't like the behavior of its pre-defined modes, feel free to adjust attributes to suit your needs.
 You can even configure things to emit both classified and files variants simultaneously!

 Customizing Default Resource Locations

-The PythonPackagingPolicy.resources_location and PythonPackagingPolicy.resources_location_fallback attributes define primary and fallback locations that resources should attempt to be added to.
-These effectively define the default values for the add_location and add_location_fallback attributes on individual resource objects.
+ThePythonPackagingPolicy.resources_locationandPythonPackagingPolicy.resources_location_fallbackattributesdefineprimaryandfallbacklocationsthat resourcesshouldattemptto be added to.These effectively define the default values for the add_locationandadd_location_fallbackattributesattributesattributesadd_location_fallbackattributes on individual resource objects.attributes in-memory Load resources from memory.

 The accepted values are: